PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The late Concat state scope is consumed in order by axis-3 constant-Concat, Dequantize/Concat/Quantize, LayerNorm-statistics, and generic Transpose-cleanup runners.
-They return stable one-, one-, two-, and five-counter dictionaries, respectively, but the four results are currently discarded.
-Strict characterization requires cluster-specific targets while preserving the two other lowerer Transpose-cleanup occurrences as expressions.
+Their stable one-, one-, two-, and five-counter dictionaries are retained under cluster-specific targets.
+The shared state scope, callback contracts, following optimize-layout guard, and the two other lowerer Transpose-cleanup occurrences remain unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned